broshanravan/broshanravan/README.md

 - Bruce Roshanravan
 - Software Developer
-- Currently working Reactive Programming and advanced AWS
+- Currently working on Reactive Programming and advanced AWS
-- Looking forward to collaborate whit other developers on software Development for current and potential customers,
+- Looking forward to collaborating with other developers on Software Development for current and potential customers,